fabiolmorato/c-interpreter/README.md

-# c-interpreter
+# c-lox
-A interpreter for a Lox based language written in C
+A interpreter for a Lox based language written in C.